JonahBraun/debs-recipes/_posts/2016-05-05-cold-summer-pizza.md

 Mexican

-- ½ and ½ sour cream and spreadable cream cheese mixed together with a dash or two of chili powder
+- 1 to 1 sour cream and spreadable cream cheese mixed together with a dash or two of chili powder
 - grated mozzerella cheese
 - thinly sliced cooked chorizo sausage
 - slices of tomatoes, cucumber, peppers, onions ...